 Welcome to the School of Social Ecology at the University of California, Irvine.
-For over 40 years, the School has been internationally recognized for its commitment to discovering solutions to society’s most pressing challenges, to engagement with community stakeholders and policy makers, and, working together, to transforming society--to leaving the world a better lace than we found it.
+For over 40 years, the School has been internationally recognized for its commitment to discovering solutions to society’s most pressing challenges, to engagement with community stakeholders and policy makers, and, working together, to transforming society--to leaving the world a better place than we found it.
 Faculty, students and staff in the School of Social Ecology walk the walk of our motto: Discover • Engage • Transform.

 For generations, faculty and students in the School of Social Ecology have married theory and practice to tackle such pressing issues as the degradation of the global environment; poverty, inequality and its collateral consequences for health and wellbeing, the health of cities, or prison overcrowding and gang violence; to mechanisms of child development and the challenges facing an aging population; or, community empowerment.
 Not content to have our discoveries sit on a shelf, faculty and students are committed to taking concrete steps to engage and transform society.